vikiworks-io/backupNrestore/README.md

   [ This script will restore the website, Make sure db, dns and ssl certificate are configured before restoring ]

+## Backup website Steps ( Optimized )

+  1. cd backupNRestore
+  2. feed your website configuration in config.sh
+  3. ./backup_optimized tar
+    [ The backed up website will be compressed and stored as .tar.gz ] [ Ex: test.tar.gz ]

+    This utility take backup with version snapshot ( using git ) and use rsync to backkup only the difference from previous backup. backup_optimized is faster than the previous one. you can skip the tar option if you don't want it tobe compressed.

 ## Migrate Website Steps